-The Mirage operates in hexadecimal, creating a small learning curve for users unfamiliar with the programming language.
-However, the Ensoniq Factory library provided a wealth of usable sounds out of the gate, and a wide range of third-party libraries were created in the years following its release.
+The Mirage uses a hexadecimal interface, which may be unintuitive for users unfamiliar with that programming language.
+However, the Ensoniq Factory library provided a wealth of usable sounds out of the gate, and a wide range of third-party sample libraries were created in the years following its release.
 The Mirage has been used by Babyface, Bobby Brown, The Boys, The Cure, Derrick May, Janet Jackson, Jimmy Jam, Karyn White, L.A.
 Reid, Mac Band, New Edition, Paul Hertzog, Pebbles, Prince, Sheena Easton, Skinny Puppy, Stacey Q, Terry Lewis, Thomas Dolby, Vangelis, and the Whispers among others.

 This page contains sample libraries for the Mirage in IMG format for floppy drives, and HFE format for HxC floppy emulators.
 All archives are complete collections, checked and labeled for accuracy.
 Many thanks to R-Massive/Cellarseer for compiling the Ensoniq factory library and SoundProcess files on their Mirage page, which I've included in this archive.
 Please note that these sounds require the original hardware to play.

 We're looking for the following sample libraries for the Ensoniq Mirage: